Robin Bengtsson: 2017: Eurovision

-2019-present: Recent work
+2019–present: Recent work

 Bengtsson participated as a celebrity dancer in Let's Dance 2019, which was broadcast on TV4.
 Bengtsson's partner in the competition was Sigrid Bernson.
 The pair placed fifth overall.

 Bengtsson took part in Melodifestivalen 2020 with the song "Take a Chance".
 He participated in the first semi-final of the competition, which took place in Linköping on 1 February 2020.
 Bengtsson qualified directly for the final in Stockholm, which took place on 7 March 2020.
 He finished in eighth place, scoring a total of 63 points.

 Bengtsson returned to Melodifestivalen in 2022 with the song "Innocent Love".
 He came second in the first round on 5 February 2022, qualifying directly to the final.
 At the final on 12 March 2022, he finished in eleventh place with 34 points.
 The song went to #10 on the Swedish charts.

 On 8 April 2023, Bengtsson was a special guest celebrity in the episode Drömsystrar of the Swedish language reality television series Drag Race Sverige broadcast on SVT1 and SVT Play.

+Bengtsson is participating in Melodifestivalen 2026 with the song ”Honey Honey” and was performed in Heat 2, on 6 February.
+It qualified for the Final qualification round.
+It qualified on to the final where the song placed eleventh.